Stakosh/cartas/README.md

 ## English

-**Little Letters** is a web application deployed on Deno Deploy that allows anyone to send private letters (messages) securely.
-Only the owner (Javiera Soto) can read the messages.
+**Little Letters** is a web application deployed on Deno Deploy that allows anyone to send private letters

 ### Live Demo